vaua/tickerv4/README.md

 - Animal lost between 0 and 10% energy: 1
 - Animal lost more than 10% energy in last tick: 0

+###### Impression to action #######
+In its turn, this world input from internal sense produces an action in the animal.
+Following actions are possible:
+- Adjusting affinity: each action that is triggered by the world impressions has an affinity connected to it.
+If several actions are triggered simultanously, the action with highest trigger will win.
+Animal can adjust affinity of different actions, based on the internal input.
+This represents learning during lifetime.
+- Giving birth: some internal inputs will signal to animal that it is time to give birth.
+Animal will then give birth to specified number of children, and provide them with specific initial amount of energy.

+So, for each animal, the ticking of it will have the following steps:
+- for each sense that animal has, create an input impression, which is what animal percieves through that sense.
+Apply this perception to animal's triggers, and check is any of the genes gets triggered.
+For each triggered gene, return an action that world will be able to use to calculate a change in the world.

+The senses translate world so it can be applied to genes, and actions translate the will of the animal (content of genes) back to the world.

+#### Survival, thriving, evolving ####
+Each animal starts with specified amount of energy (either through allotment, or by getting it from parent).
+In each turn, animal will lose some energy, depending on its size.
+It will also loose energy for different actions, like moving or duplicating.
+Animal must thus eat.
+Animal must also eat such food that it is meant to eat (depending on its type) - herbivors will get most energy out of plants, carnivors out of living or dead animals.
+Type is not binary but gliding, and so is the yield of food.
+Animals that eat well, get a lot of ofspring, that in their turn survive and eat well will thrive and their gene should spread over the world.
+Mutations and fully random animals provide new genes for the world, in its constant search for better genes.

+It is important to note here that there is almost no programin involved here, and nothing tells animals what to do.
+They do not "know" that eating is good for them, they will get a signal that their energy level has changes, but there is nothing saying how to interpret this.
+They have no idea what type of animal they are (herbivore or carnivore) they don't understand what moving means... and so on.
+Animals are fully mechanic, with its genes and trigger/action pairs (tracts) telling them what to do in each situation (and these are either random or inherited).